Nursultan551/task-api/README.md

 Location: `web/tasks/index.html` (Bootstrap + fetch API).

 Run
-- Start the dev server (see setup), then open http://localhost:8080/tasks/index.html
+- Start the dev server (see setup), then click "Open Task Manager" or open http://localhost:8080/tasks
 - The UI sends the Authorization header automatically using the demo token

 Features